Anime Review: Fate/Zero (2011)

 This is Expensive to Buy!

-When I say this is expensive to buy, I'm comparing it to anime releases by other companies, and yes, it's much more expensive than Funimation Entertainment, Viz Media, Sentai Filmworks, Section 23 and many other companies that usually $60.00 sets, then rerelease a full series for $60.00.
-Fate/Zero costs $69.99 for each half of Fate/Zero, as much as I would love to buy this series, I have too many other things I need to buy at the moment, and compared to other comapies, it's very expensive to collect, luckily there are many legal streaming options such as Crunchyroll, Hulu, and Netflix.
+When I say this is expensive to buy, I'm comparing it to anime releases by other companies, and yes, it's much more expensive than Funimation Entertainment, Viz Media, Sentai Filmworks, Section 23 and many other companies that usually $60.00 sets, then re-release a full series for $60.00.
+Fate/Zero costs $69.99 for each half of Fate/Zero, as much as I would love to buy this series, I have imported the DVDs from the UK because I made my old Windows XP computer region free to play Region 2 discs. it's very expensive to collect unless you import discs and have a region free blu-ray player for the best quality, luckily there are many legal streaming options such as Crunchyroll, Hulu, and Netflix.

 It's a Grim, Dark Tale, not for the Faint of Heart!

 The Nasuverse is a very dark, grim place, tragedy is a staple of this universe, and good intentions are often subverted in the story.
-The characters that you'd think you'd root for turn out to be utterly differehant than what you'd think they would be.
-Even though I love this universe immensely, the dark tone and setting of the story can be a lot for newcomers, but if you sitck with it to the end, you'll see an amazing story that will make you want to see more of this universe in it's sequel, the original Fate/Stay Night visual novel, or the Fate/Stay Night (2006) adaptation or the adaptation of the second visual novel route Fate/Stay Night: Unlimited Blade Works (2014).
+The characters that you'd think you'd root for turn out to be utterly different than what you'd think they would be.
+Even though I love this universe immensely, the dark tone and setting of the story can be a lot for newcomers, but if you stick with it to the end, you'll see an amazing story that will make you want to see more of this universe in its sequel, the original Fate/Stay Night visual novel, or the Fate/Stay Night (2006) adaptation or the adaptation of the second visual novel route adapted in the movie Fate/Stay Night: Unlimited Blade Works (2010) and the Ufotable adaptation, Fate/Stay Night: Unlimited Blade Works (2014).

 The dark story may not be worth it for some, but you should decide that for yourself.